 Another very attractive yet rare native shrub.
-It grows to a height of 20 ft.
-(6 m) and is a slender, graceful shrub.
-The leaves are 2-6 in.
-(5-15 cm) long, wavy and toothed, and turn yellow in the fall.
+It grows to a height of 20 feet (6 m) and is a slender, graceful shrub.
+The leaves are 2-6 inches (5-15 cm) long, wavy and toothed, and turn yellow in the fall.
 In September and October, as the leaves are falling, the bright yellow flowers bloom.
 The flowers look like those of the forsythia shrubs commonly planted around Island homes, yet appear at the opposite end of the growing season.
-The seeds are shiny and black, encased within a capsule 1/2 in.
-(1.2 cm) long.
-Buds are small, velvety-brown and alternate.
+The seeds are shiny and black, encased within a capsule 1/2 inch (1.2 cm) long.
+Buds are small, velvety-brown, and alternate.

-The best growth is made under light shade in rich, well-drained soil, but it tolerates a wide range of soil conditions.
-Witch hazel is a slow growing shrub but is quite hardy.
+The best growth is made under light shade in rich, well-drained soil, but witch hazel tolerates a wide range of soil conditions.
+This shrub is slow growing but is quite hardy.

 The value to wildlife is relatively low, but red squirrels and ruffed grouse eat the seed and the plant provides cover and protection for other species.

 Areas of Usage: